ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 **Example**

-1. If the value is within the range:
+1. The value is within the range:

 ``` sql
 SELECT toDate32('1955-01-01') AS value, toTypeName(value);